-Because you are still in business you certainly know what your critical business processes are and how information systems contribute to those.
-Chances are you have a myriad of apps and systems but only a handful of them are really core systems.
+Because you are still in business you certainly know what your critical business processes are and how information systems contribute to them.
+You may have a myriad of apps and systems but probably only a handful of them are really core systems.
 A core system is characterized by one or more of the following:

-Necessary for a critical operational process.
-Manufacturing systems (MES) typically meet this criterion.
+- Necessary for a critical or core operational process.
+Manufacturing systems (MES) typically meet this criterion

-Serves as an integration hub in the enterprise architecture.
+- Serves as an integration hub in enterprise architecture

 The fourth criterion is particularly interesting here.
 Some businesses have built everything around SAP.
 Some may have a “hidden integration hub” in a very old information system whose database everyone else relies on.
 Some may have a dedicated integration bus that everything else builds on.

-As the business moves at the speed of light its digital back-bone needs to evolve almost as fast.
-Therefore, there is a growing number of not-always-so-predictable system updates going on all the time.
-You neither stop nor fully control it.
-Once you know what your core systems and critical dependencies are you will be able to exercise a stricter control and quality assurance on them and let everything else evolve more freely.
-In practices this means reduced number of changes in core systems and critical dependencies, more thorough analysis on the impact of those changes, and more thorough QA before those changes go live.
+Once you know what your core systems and critical dependencies are you will be able to exercise stricter control and quality assurance over them and let everything else evolve more freely.
+In practice this means fewer changes in core systems and critical dependencies, more thorough analysis of the impact of those changes, and more thorough QA before the changes go live.
 It is guaranteed that there will still be problems and there will still be angry people.
-But at least the critical business operations are less vulnerable.
+But at least critical business operations will be less vulnerable.

 Check out the rest of the blog series here: